pi-base/web/paper.md

 pull request reviewers) may visit the
 [Advanced page](https://topology.pi-base.org/dev) to select any other branch of `pi-base/data` to preview any proposed contribution.

+Using GitHub pull requests brings with it both benefits and compromises.
+GitHub is not a tool used by most mathematicians on a regular basis, so there is a need for training for new contributors and reviewers.
+This also means that there's no way to customize the contribution and review process; while the π-Base wiki documents the "happy path" for users to contribute and review using the browser-based `GitHub.dev` service, there are many features of `GitHub.dev` that are not typically relevant to the mathematician contributor/reviewer that serve only as a distraction to a Git novice.
+On the other hand, a strong advantage is that there is no overhead for maintaining custom software to manage contributions and reviews, and as noted earlier, this displaces the security concerns associated with access management away from the π-Base team and into the hands of GitHub.
+And for that subset of mathematician users who are already familiar with GitHub, they do arrive to the community with an existing knowledge of how to contribute.

 While frequently used as a resource to aid scholars in searching the literature, π-Base is infrequently cited as a primary